 Out-of-State military personnel stationed within the borders of this state whose tuition is paid in full or in part through contractual agreement with the Federal government must be classified as non-residents.
+Living on military post or base does not constitute residence in the state.

-5. A student under 21 years of age is classified as NON-RESIDENT if his parents do not reside in the State of Texas or have not lived within the State during the full 12 months prior to his registration.
+- 5. A student under 21 years of age is classified as NON-RESIDENT if his parents do not reside in the State of Texas or have not lived within the State during the full 12 months prior to his registration. - 6.
+A student over 21 years of age who comes from out of the State of Texas is classified as a NON-RESIDENT student unless he has resided within the State for 12 full months, not enrolled in an educational institution, prior to the date of registration.

-- 6. A student over 21 years of age who comes from out of the State of Texas is classified as a NON-RESIDENT student unless he has resided within the State for 12 full months, not enrolled in an educational institution, prior to the date of registration. - An alien is classified as a non-resident, except as provided in paragraph 9 of next section.
+An alien is classified as a non-resident, except as provided in paragraph 9 of next section.